Upload a file

 You can upload your files using My Files, which is located under the Metadata module in the WorldShare interface.
 You also have SFTP options.

-- For bibliographic and delete WorldCat holdings collections, you can submit MARC, MARCXML, and ONIX 3.0 (reference names or long form tags) or above files for data sync processing.
+- For bibliographic and delete WorldCat holdings collections, you can submit MARC, MARCXML, and ONIX 3.0 or above files for data sync processing.

 - When uploading using My Files, please note that there is a one (1) gigabyte file size limit.
 If you have files to upload that exceed the 1 GB size limit, please upload using SFTP.